hailley-kane/p1_Hailley_Kane/README.md

 Common uses for elevators
 - Method of transportation that is an alternate to taking the stairs
-- Also useful for carrying heavier items up to higher floors
+- Also useful for [elevating] heavier items up to higher floors

 Common Sequences
 - open/close door